kontenbase/kontenbase-docs/docs/tutorials/blog.md

   - Logout a user
 - Users
   - `GET` Find all users
-    - `GET` Find one or more users with filter
+    - `GET` Find one or more users with a filter
   - `POST` Create one user
   - `PATCH` Update one user
   - `DELETE` Remove one user